MAIN PROJECTS:

 FUNDING:

-ERC : European Research Council
+ERC GRANT: European Research Council

 AZV MZ CR : grant agency of the Ministry of Health of the Czech Republic